sebald/jest-mock-proxy/README.md

 **tl;dr;**

 1. The `Proxy` makes any property and method available on the mock at runtime.
-2. TypeScript allows use to only access available properties and methods.
+2. TypeScript limits access to properties and methods to the specified generic.

 ## Install